lino-framework/book/docs/tutorials/tables/index.rst

 Models, tables and views
 ========================

-In a Lino application you don't write only *models* but also *tables*.
-This tutorial explains what they are.

-While your **models** describe how data is to be structured when stored in the database, **tables** describe how data is to be presented to users in tabular form.
+In a Lino application you don't write only your *models* in Python, but also something we call **tables**.
+While your *models* describe how data is to be structured in the database, *tables* describe how data is to be presented to users in tabular form.

 Roughly speaking, Lino's "tables" are the equivalent of what Django calls "views".
 With Lino you don't need to write views because Lino